kumuluz/kumuluzee-openapi/README.md

 # KumuluzEE OpenAPI
 [![Build Status](https://img.shields.io/travis/kumuluz/kumuluzee-openapi/master.svg?style=flat)](https://travis-ci.org/kumuluz/kumuluzee-openapi)

-> KumuluzEE OpenAPI extension provides powerful tools to incorporate the OpenAPI Specification to your microservice.
+> KumuluzEE OpenAPI extension provides powerful tools to incorporate and visualize the OpenAPI 3 specification to your microservice.

 KumuluzEE OpenAPI extension allows you to document microservice APIs using OpenAPI v3 compliant annotations.
 Extension will automatically hook-up servlet that will serve your API specifications on endpoint ```/api-specs/<jax-rs application-base-path>/openapi.[json|yaml]```.
 Furthermore, extensions allows you to integrate Swagger-UI into your